jump-dev/JuMP.jl/docs/src/tutorials/linear/introduction.md

    of helpful reformulations and tricks you can use when modeling linear programs.
 Look here if you are stuck trying to formulate a problem as a linear program.
+ * The [Sensitivity analysis of a linear program](@ref) tutorial explains how to create sensitivity reports like those produced by the Excel Solver.
  * The [Callbacks](@ref callbacks_tutorial) tutorial explains how to write a variety of solver-independent callbacks.
 Look here if you want to write a callback.